Eager to learn where we're opening next? Join our growing community.

 A birth plan can act as a tool for you, your support team, and your care team.
 Setting intentions on how you could spend labor most comfortably, what interventions you are open to, how you want to experience post-birth care, and backup plans will guide you in your birthing journey.
 Having your support team be aware of your plan can help them become informed on how best to support you mentally and physically and also be able to act as an advocate for you if necessary.

 If you’re ready to build this, we have a free birth plan template and an audio walkthrough of a birth plan example that will help you think about each crucial part of the plan.
-When you’re ready, sign up here to have them delivered right to your inbox.
+When you’re ready, sign up for email to have them delivered right to your inbox.
 You’ve got this, and we’ve got you!

 Maggie Nash